trinketapp/jekyll-tools/_posts/2014-9-5-Jekyll-Tools.md

 </html>
 {% include trinket-close %}

-Note: These trinkets support most of HTML and CSS, but not Javascript (yet).
-Also, you can find a live version of the trinket above [here](https://trinket.io/html/47807974be).
+Note: These trinkets support HTML, CSS, and Javascript.
+You can find a live version of the trinket above [here](https://trinket.io/html/47807974be).

 ## Customize!

 Make your trinkets the right height:
 {% highlight liquid %}
-{% raw %}{% include trinket-open type='python' height='100' %}{% endraw %}
+{% raw %}{% include trinket-open type='python' height='160' %}{% endraw %}
 for i in range(10):
     print "Only the lines you need"
 {% raw %}{% include trinket-close %}{% endraw %}